Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 * I used Github Project and Issues to track tasks.
 After each task completion, I would fully test it before moving on to the next task.
 * All links were tested multiple times during the development process and again once the project was completed to ensure that all pages were linked correctly.
 * All Forms and form elements were tested to ensure that they work as they should, with user feedback on errors as well as user feedback on successful submission.
+* Tested every functionality like Stripe, add/edit/delete products, contact, check out, and confirmation email with no errors found.

 ### Django testing framework

-* The majority of the view, models and forms were tested using the unit testing functionality in Django, these tests can be viewed in the <code>test_forms.py</code>, <code>test_views.py</code> and <code>test_models.py</code> files in the various apps.
+* Some of the view, models and forms were tested using the unit testing functionality in Django, these tests can be viewed in the <code>test_forms.py</code>, <code>test_views.py</code> and <code>test_models.py</code> files in the various apps.
 The remainder were tested manually during the functional testing both during development and after completion.

     <img src="#">